2. Calcium & Vitamin D

 Calcium and vitamin D are an important component to maintaining bone health.
-Many older adults do not get enough vitamin D from food or exposure to sunshine.
-If you have osteoporosis and/or are at risk for fracture, you should consume enough calcium and vitamin D through diet or supplements.
-Speak to your healthcare provider to learn more.
+Many older adults do not get enough vitamin D from food or exposure to sunshine and some do not consume enough calcium through the food they eat.
+People who have osteoporosis and/ or who are at high risk for fracture, should consume enough calcium and vitamin D through diet or supplements.

 How Much Calcium Do I Need?